Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Macroscopic quantities Hydrodynamic equations of Dirac systems

 with distribution function $f = f_\Hydro + \delta f$.
-From this equation, it is clear that the corrections to the Fermi-Dirac values vanish in the non-viscous-fluid limit $\tau \rightarrow 0$ for infinitely strong interparticle collisions.
+From this equation, it is clear that the corrections to the Fermi-Dirac values vanish in the nonviscous-fluid limit $\tau_{e\textnormal{-}e} \rightarrow 0$ for infinitely strong interparticle collisions.
 It is important to note that the gradient terms vanish if $f_\Hydro$ is a position-independent function of the quantities.
-In this work, we mainly consider a space-dependent distribution function $f_\Fermi[\vecalpha(\vecr)\cdot\vecp + \beta(\vecr) v p + \gamma(\vecr)]$ whose distribution is captured by \textit{local} conjugate variables, according to the zeroth order approximation \citeapx{Rezzolla2013B, Lucas2018B}, being a suitable ansatz for the strong-collision regime.
+In this work, we mainly consider a space-dependent distribution function $f_\Fermi[v p/T(\vecr) - \vecV(\vecr)\cdot\vecp/T(\vecr) -\mu(\vecr)/T(\vecr)]$ whose distribution is captured by \textit{local} conjugate variables, according to the zeroth order approximation \cite{Rezzolla2013, Lucas2018}, being a suitable ansatz for resolving a flow profile that varies over length scales much larger than the interparticle scattering length.

-In the stationary regime and in the absence of electric and magnetic fields, the hydrodynamic equations for particle number, momentum and energy that follow from these considerations are given by:
+In the stationary regime and in the absence of electric and magnetic fields, the hydrodynamic equations for particle number, momentum, and energy that follow from these considerations are given by:

-Inserting the Fermi-Dirac relations of Eq.~\eqref{eq:macrovalues_eq}, we obtain precisely the hydrodynamic equations of Eq.~\eqref{eq:hydro_final} in the main text.
+Inserting the Fermi-Dirac relations of Eq.~\eqref{eq:macrovalues_eq}, we obtain precisely the hydrodynamic equations of Eq.~\eqref{eq:hydro_final}.
+Here, we consider pressure-driven hydrodynamic flow for a small pressure difference across a de Laval nozzle (resulting from small chemical potential or temperature differences), and neglect the electric and magnetic fields.